jina-ai/examples/audio-to-audio-search/README.md

 ```

 will read a set of query audio clips generated on the fly by extracting a portion of some index
-audio clips and and predict whether they are part of the audio tracks.
+audio clips and then predict whether they are part of the audio tracks.

 The `-s` option allows user to specify which segmenter to use. `vad` uses Jinahub's VADSpeechSegmenter,  and
 `time` uses TimeSegmenter.